-All joint PhD students are fully funded via a combination of fellowships and teaching or research assistantships for five years.
-The first year is generally funded through a departmental fellowship.
-Subsequent funding differs from program to program; generally support comes from two to three years of teaching and then an additional one to two years of fellowship.
-Women’s Studies doctoral students have been very successful in receiving internal (e.g. Rackham Predoctoral, Institute for the Humanities, Michigan Society of Fellows, Barbour, etc.) and external (Ford, NSF, AAUW, etc.) fellowships.
+All joint PhD students are fully funded via a combination of fellowships and teaching or research assistantships for at least five years.
+All first-year students will receive a fellowship.
+Funding in subsequent years differs from program to program; generally support comes from two to three years of teaching and then an additional one to two years of fellowship.
+Women’s Studies doctoral students have been very successful in receiving fellowships, both internal (e.g. Rackham Predoctoral, Institute for the Humanities, Barbour) and external (e.g. Ford, NSF, AAUW).
 Summer funding opportunities vary from program to program.
-Women’s Studies doctoral students have been successful in finding funding through the Institute for Research on Women and Gender (IRWG), Women’s Studies Summer Funding Opportunities, Sweetland Dissertation Writing Institute, etc. We work with each student to identify summer funding sources.
+Women’s Studies doctoral students have been successful in securing funding through the Institute for Research on Women and Gender (IRWG), Women’s Studies annual summer funding process, Sweetland Dissertation Writing Institute, etc. We work with each student to identify appropriate summer funding sources.

 At the time of application to the program, no separate application for financial aid is required.
-All admitted students will receive a full funding package that is explained in detail in their admissions letter.
+All admitted students will receive a complete funding package that is explained in detail in their admissions letter.
 Once a student has matriculated, some competitive fellowships may require separate applications as described below.
-Please note that this list is not an exhaustive list.
+Please note that these lists are not exhaustive.

 The following funds are provided by Rackham and awarded by the Women’s Studies Department.
 They are distributed on a competitive basis and decided by the Doctoral Programs Committee (DPC).
 Additional funding opportunities may be found on the Rackham website.

 Humanities Research - Candidacy and Dissertation Fellowships: For students in the humanities and humanities-related social sciences to decrease time towards degree.
 WS deadline: early March